 - During the PHE, the CMS reduced the number of days of transmission for RPM from 16 to 2.
 Allowances for monitoring under 16 days per 30-day period and other PHE allowances have now expired.

 - During the PHE, RPM could be furnished to both new and established patients, but as of the expiration of the PHE, RPM can only be furnished to established patients.

 Additional Clarifications and Proposed Changes for RPM and RTM

 In addition to these post-Public Health Emergency changes, CMS has also clarified rules and proposed some changes for RPM codes, and the newer Remote Therapeutic Monitoring (RTM) codes.

-- CMS is finally proposing to provide Federally Qualified Health Centers (FQHCs) and Rural Health Clinics (RHCs) with the ability to receive payment for RPM/RTM outside of RHC all-inclusive rates and FQHS per visit payments.
+- CMS is finally proposing to provide Federally Qualified Health Centers (FQHCs) and Rural Health Clinics (RHCs) with the ability to receive payment for RPM/RTM outside of RHC all-inclusive rates and FQHC per visit payments.
 The PFS is proposing to include RPM/RTM in general care management services (G0511).

 - RPM and RTM codes cannot be billed concurrently, though there is some confusion as to whether RPM and RTM services can be billed for the same patient when ordered by different physicians.

 - RPM codes can only be billed once for each patient every 30 days regardless of the number of remote monitoring devices that a patient uses.
 For example, if the patient has both a glucometer and a blood pressure cuff, the RPM codes can still only be billed one time for that patient in a 30-day period.

 - RPM and RTM codes can be billed with care management services CCM/TCM/BHI, PCM, and CPM.